HKURoboMaster/automation_2018/README.md

-# Infantry-RTOS
+# Infantry-RTOS (Sentry Version)
-This code is for infantry and limit the chassis output
+This code is modified for sentry.

-- **[Version Under Construction]** More is expected to be added.